ce-designs/USBridgeSig-AX2v0/README.md

 Building the driver requires the Build Essential Package, so make sure it's installed.
 Skip this part when it is already installed.

  * On DietPi run the command below.
-Then search for the Build-Essential, select and install
+Then search for 'Build-Essential', select and install
  * ```
    dietpi-software
    ```